LibreTexts/ngshare/docs/user_guide/notes_admin.rst

   are using this service.
 * ngshare stores all uploaded files in one directory.
 This may create performance issues when there are too many files uploaded.
-* Currently there are no control on user uploads (e.g. file size, number of files).
+* Currently, there are no limits on user uploads (e.g. file size, number of files).
 * Admin user names cannot contain "," (comma sign).
 * User names are not designed to be changable.